SarasLad/friday-home-server/README.md

 ## Mail / SMTP Setup (msmtp)

-friday uses a dedicated Gmail account for alerts:
-- 2‑Step Verification enabled
-- App Password generated for SMTP
-- `/etc/msmtprc` configured to use `smtp.gmail.com:587` with TLS
+friday uses a dedicated email account for sending alerts, configured as an SMTP relay through msmtp.
+Authentication is done with an app-specific password, and the SMTP server is accessed over TLS on port 587 using a minimal /etc/msmtprc configuration.

 ## Boot Health Mail

-- Service: `systemd/friday-boot-mail.service`
+- Service: `systemd/boot-mail.service`
-- Script: `scripts/friday-boot-mail.sh`
+- Script: `scripts/boot-mail.sh`
 - Runs once on every boot (after network is online) and sends a detailed health snapshot including uptime, load, memory, disk `/`, IP addresses, and sensor data.

 ## Resource Watchdog

-- Service: `systemd/friday-watchdog.service`
+- Service: `systemd/watchdog.service`
-- Timer: `systemd/friday-watchdog.timer`
+- Timer: `systemd/watchdog.timer`
-- Script: `scripts/friday-watchdog.sh`
+- Script: `scripts/watchdog.sh`
 - Runs hourly (first run a few minutes after boot) and checks CPU, RAM, disk, and temperature thresholds; sends an email only if any metric is above its limit.